EnigmaAlexander/rest-api-react-redux-shop/README.md

-## This react shop app which use ReduxSaga, REST API, TypeScript and Axios
+## This is React shop app which use ReduxSaga, REST API, TypeScript and Axios

 ## For React App Launch:
 cd .\shop\